|

 immigrants added new elements to the mixture.
 Brazilians are perhaps one of the most

 racially mixed peoples in the world.
+Portuguese is the national language, but

 Brazilian Portuguese is very different in accent and intonation from the language spoken